 ABOUT THE PROJECT

-A land use amendment application has been received by The City for the southeast portion of the Chinook Centre site.
+A land use amendment application was received by The City for the southeast portion of the Chinook Centre site.
+The application was approved by City Council on September 11, 2017.
+View the Council public hearing minutes and video.

 LAND USE DESIGNATION PROCESS